henrikstengaard/hstwb-installer/README.md

 HstWB is short for my name and Workbench (very original, i know).

+## User interface

+Currently the plan is to make the following user interfaces for HstWB-Installer:

+* Powershell: Windows powershell script launched from console or Windows Explorer via cmd script.
+* Bash: Mac/Linux script launched from terminal.

+Powershell script can be extended to use WinForms to present a Windows application, which makes it much more user friendly, but this has low priority.
+First priority is to make a powershell script, that can perform an automated installation of packages to an Amiga HDF image.

+Something similar could be used for Mac/Linux, but I'm not aware of whats possible there.

+Using Mac/Linux would also require use of FS-UAE emulator.

 ## Images

 Following Amiga HDF images are included: